 If your feet sweat excessively through the day, however, even a pair of moisture-wicking socks might not be able to keep up with your output.
 If possible, having a pair of extra socks to swap into midway through the day can be a big help for your comfort.

 The better you take care of your body, the better it will serve you.
 Your feet and ankles are no exception!

 Having discipline about your body means knowing when you need to get help for certain conditions, and we are here to proudly support members of our military with whatever they need to do their work more comfortably and effectively.

 The longer you wait to seek treatment for persistent problems, the more likely they are to become something even worse or longer-lasting.
-Schedule an appointment with us by calling either of our area offices:
+Schedule an appointment with us by calling our office: